yaleman/goatns/README.md

   - [ ] maaaaybe support flattening of apex records?
 - [ ] record caching instead of loading everything into memory
 - [ ] TTL handling from the records
+- [ ] message length enforcement and testing (RFC 1035 2.3.4.
+Size limits)
+  - [ ] labels          63 octets or less
+  - [ ] names           255 octets or less
+  - [ ] TTL             positive values of a signed 32 bit number.
+  - [ ] UDP messages    512 octets or less ?
+I think this got extended?